hbctraining/Peak_analysis_workshop/lessons/07_DE_annotation_and_enrichment_analysis.md

                       readable = TRUE)
 ```

-Note: Note 1: The different organisms with annotation databases available to use with for the OrgDb argument can be found here.

-Note 2: The keyType argument may be coded as keytype in different versions of clusterProfiler.

-Note 3: The ont argument can accept either "BP" (Biological Process), "MF" (Molecular Function), and "CC" (Cellular Component) subontologies, or "ALL" for all three.
+    Note: The ont argument can accept either "BP" (Biological Process), "MF" (Molecular Function), and "CC" (Cellular Component) subontologies, or "ALL" for all three.

 Lets save the ORA results